Unable to locate package on Ubuntu Linux? Here’s the fix!

 - If the error subsists, go to the next step of the manual package search at packages.ubuntu.com and look up the search package directories.
 Be careful in the distribution panel.
 Make sure you download the package for the distribution you are currently using.

 - You should also try changing the server from the “software and updates section”.
 It has worked for several people, so it is worth the shot.

 - Finally, if nothing has worked for you, it probably means the version you use does not support the package you are using.
-In that case, it is recommended you update your OS version (An LTS version is recommended as it will be supported officially for at least 2 years).
+In that case, you must update your OS version (An LTS version is recommended as it will be supported officially for at least 2 years).

 Hopefully, this article helped those who were unable to locate package on Ubuntu Linux.
 Now you should be able to download and install whatever it is you need.